ipld/metrics/lib/template.md

 ### GitHub Search

-These do a repository search, filtered by language, for "ipfs."
-This search finds references to ipfs in project names, descriptions, and anything else GitHub finds relevant (this isn't actually documented very well by GitHub).
+These do a repository search, filtered by language, for "ipld."
+This search finds references to ipld in project names, descriptions, and anything else GitHub finds relevant (this isn't actually documented very well by GitHub).

 GitHub limits the maximum results to 1K.
 We can get around this a little bit